Adding Cloud Credentials

 Managing the System Configuration

-TrueNAS allows users to manage the system configuration by uploading or downloading configurations, or by resetting the system to the default configuration.
+TrueNAS allows users to manage the system configuration by uploading or downloading configurations or by resetting the system to the default configuration.

 Setting Up a Local Replication Task

-A local replication creates a zfs snapshot and saves it to another location on the same TrueNAS system either using a different pool, or dataset or zvol.
-This allows users with only one system to take quick data backups or snapshots of their data when they have only one system.
-In this scenario, create a dataset on the same pool to store the replication snapshots.
-You can create and use a zvol for this purpose.
-If configuring local replication on a system with more than one pool, create a dataset to use for the replicated snapshots on one of those pools.
+If you have only one pool, create a dataset in that pool to store the replication snapshots.
+You can use a zvol for this purpose.
+If configuring local replication on a system with more than one pool, create a dataset for the replicated snapshots on one of those pools.

 Setting Up an Encrypted Replication Task